3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Introduction

-\begin{enumerate} \item This survey discusses 3DGS and its various derivative tasks, including the optimization, application, and extension of 3DGS.
-Unlike existing reviews, we provide a more detailed classification based on \textbf{\textit{focuses or motivations}}, which enables readers to gain a more comprehensive understanding of tasks and establish research directions. \item More importantly, we comprehensively analyze the enhancements in various techniques within 3DGS as presented in existing literature, offering detailed classifications and in-depth discussions.
-This enables readers to discern the commonalities among various improved techniques, thereby assisting in their application to customized tasks. \item Based on the analysis of existing works and techniques, we identify the commonalities and associations among 3DGS-related tasks and summarize the core challenges. \item In addressing common challenges, this survey elucidates potential opportunities and provides insightful analyses. \item We have published an open-source project on GitHub that compiles 3DGS-related articles, and will continue to add new works and technologies into this project. \url{https://github.com/qqqqqqy0227/awesome-3DGS}.
-We hope that more researchers can use it to access the latest research information. \end{enumerate}
+\begin{enumerate}[leftmargin=12pt] \item {This survey discusses 3DGS and its various derivative tasks, including the optimization, application, and extension of 3DGS.
+We provide a classification and discussion based on focuses or motivations, which enables readers to gain a more comprehensive understanding of tasks and establish research directions.} \item {\textbf{More importantly}, we comprehensively analyze the enhancements in various techniques within 3DGS across different works, offering detailed classifications and in-depth discussions.
+This enables readers to discern the interrelationships among various improved techniques, thereby assisting in their application to customized tasks.} \item Based on the analysis of existing works and techniques, we identify the commonalities and associations among 3DGS-related tasks and summarize the core challenges. \item In addressing common challenges, this survey elucidates potential opportunities and provides insightful analyses. \item We have published an open-source project on GitHub that compiles 3DGS-related articles, and will continue to add new works and technologies into this project. \url{https://github.com/qqqqqqy0227/awesome-3DGS}.
+We hope that researchers can use it to access the latest research information. \end{enumerate}

-As depicted in Fig.\ref{fig1}, the structure of this survey is organized as follows: Sec.\ref{3D Gaussian Splatting} describes the background and details of 3D Gaussian Splatting (3DGS), emphasizing its advantages over Neural Implicit Fields and Point-based Rendering.
-Sec.\ref{Optimization} focuses on optimizing 3DGS to address challenges encountered during the reconstruction process.
-Sec.\ref{Applications} summarizes the applications of 3DGS and discusses its implementation in downstream tasks.
-Sec.\ref{Extensions} provides an overview of the extensions of 3DGS, exploring ways to enhance its original capabilities.
-Sec.\ref{Technical Classification} consolidates the various techniques for improving 3DGS modules.
-Sec.\ref{Interrelationships and Challenges} reviews the interrelationships among different tasks as well as technologies and summarizes core challenges.
-Finally, Sec.\ref{Opportunities} outlines promising avenues for future research, addressing existing challenges and technical optimizations and Sec.\ref{Conclusion} summarizes this survey.

-It should be noted that this survey does not provide an overview of datasets; detailed information can be found in previous reviews~\cite{fei20243d,gao2022nerf}.
-Additionally, in the first half of the article, we primarily describe how existing works address the downstream tasks of 3DGS, while the second half focuses on technologies.
-Although some repeated works are mentioned, the points of focus and content differ.